autots package

 Primarily intended for simple forecasts like SeasonalNaive, but can be used with any AutoTS model

-1. a custom input numpy array of shape (forecast_length, num_series)
+1. a custom input numpy array or pandas DataFrame of shape (forecast_length, num_series)

 This can be used to find the “middle” limit too, flip so upper=lower and lower=upper, then abs(U - (1 - L)).
 In some cases it may help to drop the results from the first forecast timestep or two.